-A reader sent in a question recently about stroke rate.
-He noticed that his stroke rate had fallen after beginning the Swim Speed Workouts training program, resulting in fewer strokes per length.
+A reader sent in a question recently about stroke count.
+He noticed that his stroke count had fallen after beginning the Swim Speed Workouts training program, resulting in fewer strokes per length.
 He was concerned about having a lower stroke rate because, in Swim Speed Secrets, swim coach Sheila Taormina explains how a lower stroke count is not necessarily a good thing if you are swimming the same distance slower than before.

 Strokes per Length x Stroke Rate = Seconds per Length

-Sheila busts the myth that distance per stroke is the most important factor for swimmers, explaining that how far you travel per stroke is only half the equation that determines your speed in the water.
+In her books, Sheila busts the myth that distance per stroke is the most important factor for swimmers.
+The reality is that how far you travel per stroke is only half the equation that determines your speed in the water.

 “It’s fine that your stroke rate is slower.
 I think you are seeing what happens when you hold more water with each stroke.
 The equation (# of strokes x rate) is balanced/optimized uniquely for each swimmer.
 If you look at the rates and number of strokes comparisons in Ch.
 7 of Swim Speed Secrets you will see how the equation varies by swimmer, even at the elite level.